polyfem/polyfem.github.io/docs/tutorial.md

 }
 ```

 Then run `PolyFEM_bin --json run.json --cmd`.
-You can omit the `--cmd` argument to open the ui with the parameters.
+You can omit the `--cmd` argument to open the UI with the parameters.